araraloren/rust-extractor-pattern/README.md

-# Cote-Derive
+# Extractor

-Procedural macro implementation for cote.
+A procedural macro generate the code for extactor pattern.

 # Example